eRecht24/rechtstexte-sdk/README.md

 # eRecht24 Rechtstexte-SDK
-The eRecht24 Rechtstexte-SDK allows your service/server to interact with the eRecht24.de API.
+The eRecht24 Rechtstexte-SDK allows your service/server to interact with the eRecht24 Rechtstexte-API.
 This package is under official supported by eRecht24.de.
-We would recommend using this package in order to use the eRecht24.de services.
+We would recommend using this package in order to use the eRecht24 Rechtstexte-API services.

 ## Requirements
 [PHP 7.1 or better](https://www.php.net/)